csound-flossmanual/csound-floss/book/03-f-live-events.md

 _i_ is an instrument event.
 As this is very simple, and examples can be found easily, let us focus instead on some additional features which can be useful when you work in this way.
-Documentation for these features can be found in the
+Documentation for these features can be found in the&nbsp;
 [Score Statements](http://www.csound.com/docs/manual/ScoreStatements.html)
-section of the Canonical Csound Reference Manual.
+&nbsp;section of the Canonical Csound Reference Manual.
 Here are some
 examples:

 **_EXAMPLE 03F03_Score_tricks.csd_**